Extension Logo

 Galleries of the smaller European bark beetle in elm wood

 Dutch elm disease is caused by two closely related fungi, Ophiostoma ulmi and Ophiostoma novo-ulmi.
-Ophiostoma novo-ulmi is the more aggressive species and is the most common pathogen associated with DED today.
+Ophiostoma novo-ulmi is more aggressive and is the most common pathogen associated with DED today.

 How does Dutch elm disease spread?